Kazemk12/AutomineV2/README.md

-AutomineV2 will only work whith a special built cobble genorator
+AutomineV2 will only work whith a special built cobble genorator goto my island `/visit kazemk` on ironman to see my special cobble gen
-# goto my island `/visit kazemk` on ironman to see my special cobble gen
+#DOWNLOAD THE LATEST RELEASE